 Sticking to a quality cig-a-like, such as those appearing on our top-ten list is the surest way to avoid exposure to poor quality e-liquids and extreme voltages that cause excessive heating.
 If you enjoy e-cig mods, use them with only high quality e-liquids.
 And follow the manufacturers guidelines in your users manual.

 At the end of the day, e-cigarette safety and e-liquid safety are in your hands.
 Cig-a-like models used as designed are not likely to generate the heat necessary to cause impurities to be released in vapor.
 E-cig mods from reputable brands like Halo Cigs use quality materials that perform consistently so that you do not have to worry about uncontrolled, excessive heating.

 If you are currently dripping, should you drop the drip?
 That’s up top you.
-Dripping is still better than smoking but be aware that there may be safer forms of vaping according to this latest research.
+Dripping is still probably better than smoking.
+But be aware that there may be safer forms of vaping according to this latest research.
 ECCR will continue to monitor what is happening with e-cigarette research and keep you updated.
 As always, feel free to add your comments below.

 Hi folks.
 Since the original publication of this post, there have been changes!
 Dripping is not what it used to be.
 Since the days of mech mods and building our own coils, much has changed.
 New vape mods and vape tanks enable vapers to achieve massive clouds of vapor without the risks associated with dripping on a mech.

 Dripping is still a thing!
 But it is much different.
 Now mods work in concert with a precision measurement of your atomizer resistance to optimize performance.
 Dripping is now a very controlled form of vaping as opposed to the old school vaping without a seat belt method.